 On Twitter, don’t list your website or real email in your profile under Twitter Settings > Privacy and Safety to protect your tweets, meaning only those followers you approve get access to them.
 Protected tweets aren’t searchable, aren’t retweetable, and you can’t share permanent links to them with non-approved followers.

 To be safe, you should log out from all your accounts for apps on your mobile phone, especially Google, Apple or your social networks.
 They are tracking all your activities, If you want to be anonymous, dump your mobile

 If you want to be anonymous on a mobile phone, choose a prepaid phone, also known as a burner.
 Even with a burner, calls are recorded, and you can be triangulated via GPS.
 The upside of a burner is not having your real name associated with the device, and you can change a burner as often as you can to be safe.
 Just dispose of the old burner when you get a new one.

 You should always have a router on your home network, a router uses Network Address Translation ( NAT) to assign an IP address to every device on your home network; those are then visible only on that network.
 Most people have a router at home for sharing home Wi-Fi.

 You could also use firewall software installed on your laptop, you can also find firewalls as part of security suites.
 If you want real anonymity based on your OS, stop using Windows or macOS on the desktop, and move to a Linux distro that specializes in all forms of keeping your secret.

-Your computer, mobile or tablet give away your IP address that makes your approximate physical location is known and probably your time zone and what language you speak-all good info for advertisers.
+Your computer, mobile or tablet gives away your IP address that, makes your approximate physical location known and probably your time zone and what language you speak-all good info for advertisers.
 Your browser can also report on your operating system, browser type, and what versions of software you run for browser plug-ins.
 It even reports on the fonts you have installed.
 All of which can add up to giving your system a unique fingerprint.